 Intermittent fasting can be a healthy lifestyle choice for many, but it’s not a one-size-fits-all approach.
 Age, health status, and individual needs play a crucial role.

-Listen to your body’s hunger cues, and remember, a healthy and sustainable approach to eating is key for long-term well-being.
+It’s vital to listen to your body’s hunger signals, and remember that a healthy, sustainable way of eating is essential for long-term health.